This is an organic on-going list of resources so please feel free to email us any online sites or organisations that you have found to be helpful.

 Relate offer relationship and family counselling to over 18s in Brighton & Hove. www.relate.org.uk

 FindItOut Centres (formally known as Connexions) are on your local high street and run by both East and West Sussex councils.
 They offer a range of advice and support for young people.
-They also have a specialist support service called the Intensive Support Team (IST) for 13-18yrs and run a range of courses including anger management and self esteem.
-For details of support in your area contact www.yourspacewestsussex.co.uk for West Sussex and www.connexions360.org.uk for East Sussex.
+For details of support in your area go to www.yourspacewestsussex.co.uk for West Sussex and www.c360.org.uk for East Sussex.

 National well-being services

-NHS Direct is a 24 helpline offering medical advice and support.
+NHS 111 is a 24 helpline offering medical advice and support.
 Call 111 or click here

 Samaritans provides confidential emotional support, 24 hours a day for people in Brighton who are experiencing feelings of distress or despair, including those that may lead to suicide.
 Call 01273 772277 or click here